psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 author: psu
 ---

-Back in the late 90s I bought a pair of books called "Darkroom" originally published in the late 70s that interviewed a couple of dozen "fine art" photographers about the nature of their work in black and white darkrooms.
+Back in the late 90s I bought a pair of books called _Darkroom_ and _Darkroom 2_ originally published in the late 70s that interviewed a couple of dozen "fine art" photographers about the nature of their work in black and white darkrooms.
 In retrospect the 70s and 80s were probably a peak, of sorts, for fine art photographers who worked in black and white darkrooms.
-This peak held on through most of the 90s, with enthusiastic enthusiasts still willing to gobble up behind the scenes "how to" information about building a perfect room in your house to sit alone in the dark to make pictures.
+This peak held on through to the 90s, with enthusiastic enthusiasts still willing to gobble up behind the scenes "how to" information about building a perfect room in your house to sit alone in the dark to make pictures.
 This enthusiasm started to wane by the end of the 90s and then was completely destroyed by the [consumer digital SLR](http://kvdpsu.org/d70.html) by the early 2000s and now you never hear about people's darkrooms anymore except when they are selling the pieces on ebay.

 This timing is an interesting personal coincidence for me because my personal digital picture archive stretches back to exactly around 2002 when I started using a shitty